Jump To:

 Where can I see my scores?

 You can see all scores the University has on file for you on our website.
 As any future scores arrive, this page will be updated.
 Students who have taken a large number of exams may have multiple pages of results.
 You can view your Course Petitioning Page here (you will need to sign in with your EID).
 We STRONGLY recommend waiting until you meet with an advisor in your college or major before claiming credit for any courses using your test scores.
-There is no advantage to claiming credit for test scores prior to orientation, as courses will not become part of your academic record at UT until classes start.
+There is no advantage to claiming credit for test scores prior to orientation, as courses will not become part of your academic record at UT until classes start in August.

 I didn't take any AP or IB exams in high school.
 Can I still earn credit by exam?

 Absolutely!
 We offer several other exams for UT students which provide students the opportunity to try to test out of many of the same courses awarded by AP or IB exams and more.
+You can view a complete list of tests we give and general administration periods throughout the year on the yearly testing schedule page.

 When should I claim credit for my AP, IB, or other exams I've completed?